-- Follow all applicable University policies and protocols related to Covid-19.
-These include, but are not limited to the following: - Wear a face mask or face covering at all times while in your residence hall and dining facility (hallways, elevators, stairwells, etc) in accordance with the PSU Face Coverings Policy. - o Keep six feet apart from others when indoors.
-Please see PSU's Physical Distancing Guidelines. - Wash your hands and sanitize frequently throughout the day, including when you return to your room. - o Common areas have restricted occupancy.
-Abide by the posted distancing directions. - COVID-19 Daily Self-Check.
+- Follow all applicable University policies and protocols related to Covid-19. - COVID-19 Daily Self-Check.
 Residents need to do a daily self-check for COVID-19.
-Refer to PSU's COVID-19 Daily Self Checklist.
+Refer to PSU's COVID-19

+Daily Self Checklist.
 If you are feeling unwell and might be experiencing any of the Covid-19 related symptoms, contact Student Health and Counseling to speak to their medical staff.
-Symptoms referenced by the Center for Disease Control include, but are not limited to, fever or chills, cough, shortness of breath or difficulty breathing, fatigue, muscle or body aches, headache, new loss of taste or smell, sore throat, congestion or runny nose, nausea or vomiting, diarrhea.
+Symptoms referenced by the Center for Disease Control include, but are not limited to, fever or chills, cough, shortness of breath or difficulty breathing, fatigue, muscle or body aches, headache, new loss of taste or smell, sore throat, congestion or runny nose, nausea or vomiting, diarrhea. - If you are feeling unwell and might be experiencing any of the Covid-19 related symptoms, please contact SHAC to speak to their medical staff.